fpjnijweide/autoencoder-pdb-cleaning/README.md

 <!-- [![DOI](https://zenodo.org/badge/263904926.svg)](https://zenodo.org/badge/latestdoi/263904926) -->

-# Autoencoder-based cleaning in probabilistic databases
+# A probabilistic database approach to autoencoder-based data cleaning

-This is the source code for the paper "Autoencoder-based cleaning in probabilistic databases".
+This is the source code for the paper "A probabilistic database approach to autoencoder-based data cleaning".

 ## Installation